-After the drop/add period and up to September 11, 2013 for Session A, November 5, 2013 for Session B, and November 6, 2013 for Session C, a student may withdraw from any course with a grade of "W".
+After the drop/add period and up to September 10, 2014 for Session A, November 4, 2014 for Session B and November 5, 2014 for Session C, a student may withdraw from any course with a grade of "W".
 Withdrawals may be initiated online using My ASU or in person at any registration site.
 Courses with alternate begin and end dates may have an adjusted withdrawal schedule.
 Courses from which the student withdraws will remain on the student's transcript with a grade of "W".
 Any appropriate refunds are issued based on the published Refund Schedule and the date of the withdrawal.
-To determine whether you will be eligible for a refund after withdrawing, see the Refund Schedule on page 20.
+To determine whether you will be eligible for a refund after withdrawing, contact Student Accounts at 480-965-6341.
 It is the student's responsibility to initiate a withdrawal if unable to attend a class.
 Failure to do so will result in a grade of "E" being assigned for the class.
 Although students who do not attend class during the first week of a term may be administratively dropped from the class, such withdrawal is at the discretion of the instructor.
 In special circumstances, a medical withdrawal or academic record change maybe authorized by the Dean of an academic unit if the student petitions for the change and presents documentation of reasons for being unable to attend the class.
 Please note academic record changes can only be requested after the semester has ended.
 It is the student's responsibility to petition for such change if appropriate.